How to Generate the Sierpinski Triangle [2/10]

 3. A Function for Drawing

 The most common way to generate the Sierpinski triangle is by using functions.
-To create a function that generates the Sierpinski triangle, the code from the previous page only needs to be slightly reorganized to form a function.
+To create a function that generates the Sierpinski triangle, the code from the previous page only needs to be slightly reorganized to make a function.

-The function SierpinskiTriangle created in such a manner still
+The function SierpinskiTriangle created in such a manner

-won't really draw a Sierpinski triangle, but it is an important step in writing the correct function.
+won't yet draw the Sierpinski triangle, but it is an important step towards

 [Run the program by clicking the 'Run' button]

-in the process of writing a recursive function.
+so it is a good idea to take some intermediate steps in the process of writing a recursive function.

 [Run the program]